Santa Marta montane forests

 The Santa Marta montane forests (NT0159) is an ecoregion in the Sierra Nevada de Santa Marta, a massif on the Caribbean coast of northern Colombia.

-The ecoregion covers altitudes from near sea level up to around 3300. m, where it gives way to Santa Marta páramo.
+The ecoregion covers elevations from near sea level up to around 3300. m, where it gives way to Santa Marta páramo.

 The isolation of the massif and the range of elevations and climates has resulted in a wide variety of species including many endemics.

 The lower levels contained tropical rainforest, which has largely been cleared.

 Higher up, this gives way to cloud forest.

 Much of this has also been cleared for coffee plantations, pasture for sheep and cattle, and farming.

 Geography

 Location

 The ecoregion covers the slopes of the Sierra Nevada de Santa Marta in the north of Colombia, with an area of 492097 ha.

 The range rises to snow-covered peaks only 60 km from the Caribbean sea.

 The ecoregion is almost entirely surrounded by the Sinú Valley dry forests ecoregion.

 To the northeast and northwest it transitions directly into Guajira–Barranquilla xeric scrub.

 In the higher elevations of the mountains the ecoregion gives way to Santa Marta páramo.